medialab/minet/docs/cli.md

 .
 Here is how to read CSV file from stdin using `-`:
     $ xsv search -s col . | minet cmd column_name -i -

+.
+Here is how to indicate that the CSV column may contain multiple values separated by a special character:
+    $ minet cmd column_name -i file.csv --explode "|"

+.
+This also works with single values:
+    $ minet cmd "value1,value2" --explode ","
 ```

 ## extract